shellicar/reference-foundation/README.md

    - Parameter passing between templates
    - Integration with Azure DevOps variable groups

-### Environment Standardization
+### Environment standardisation

-A key feature of the pipeline template approach is environment standardization:
+A key feature of the pipeline template approach is environment standardisation:

 - Environment stages (dev, tst, uat, prd) are defined once in `templates/pipeline.yml`
 - All projects in the same workload inherit the same environment progression
 - Environment-specific configuration is stored in separate variable files (e.g., `dev.yml`, `prd.yml`)
 - This ensures consistent deployment patterns across all projects

-### PR Validation
+### PR Validation and Integration Testing

 The template includes automatic deployment for Pull Request validation:

 - When a PR is submitted, the build stage runs automatically
 - For specified branches, the first environment (typically dev) is deployed to validate changes
-- This ensures that infrastructure changes are validated before merging
+- This enables full integration testing of infrastructure changes in a real environment
+- Stakeholders can verify both deployment success and functional behavior before merging
+- Issues with configuration, resource dependencies, or unexpected side effects are caught early
+- Changes can be tested in isolation without affecting the main branch deployments

 ### Bicep Build Examples